metaory/mxcolr/README.md

 outputs
 =======

-mxseed
+seed.mx
 ------
-`mxseed` is a trio of randomely generated colors, it's the core of the palette
+`seed.mx` is a trio of randomely generated colors, it's the core of the palette
-- `~/.config/mxc/mx-seed` sample generated [mx-seed](./assets/samples/mx-seed)
+%% - `~/.config/mxc/seed.mx` sample generated [seed.mx](./assets/samples/seed.mx)
 > the entire palette is drived from this generated `seed` file

 theme.mx